 Choosing your initial investment options in a retirement plan is a challenge for many of us because we do not all possess the financial confidence to make an informed decision.
 The reality is that tools and resources exist to help us make these decisions and even a novice investor needs a basic plan.
 If you don’t have a written game plan your future retirement savings may not be enough to help pay for important life goals.

 For the hands-off investor, consider using a low-cost, passive investment strategy that focuses on asset allocation (or how you divide your account across asset classes like stocks, bonds, real assets, and cash).
 This will usually work better than just trying to pick the top performers from previous years.
-One hands-off approach to invest in a diversified portfolio that provides professional guidance include selecting an asset allocation mutual fund that fits your risk tolerance.
-As an alternative, a target date mutual fund that automatically adjusts to gradually become more conservatively invested as you approach retirement.
+One hands-off approach is to invest in a diversified portfolio that provides professional guidance including selecting an asset allocation mutual fund that fits your risk tolerance.
+As an alternative, a target-date mutual fund that automatically adjusts to gradually become more conservatively invested as you approach retirement.